aratik711/bookstore/README.md

 # bookstore
-sample python tkinter sqlite3 application
+sample python tkinter sqlite3 application<br/>
-Please execute it as : python main.py
+Please execute it as : <b>python main.py</b><br/>
+This is a basic application with no classes/objects